 Ask yourself: Why did it happen?

-From there, then you can start to implement more strategies to reduce the binge eating.
+From there, then you can start to implement more strategies to reduce binge eating.

 If you need more guidance on how to learn to stop binge eating, check out Keep It Real.

-If you find you can't eat a treat without over eating or eat healthy all week but blow out on the weekend - then it’s sounds perfect for you.
+If you find you can’t eat a treat without overeating or eat healthily all week but blow out on the weekend – then it sounds perfect for you.